 If you want to meet new people: say hello, ask questions about them, and then close the conversation by asking to connect on LinkedIn - that’s it!

 A next crucial step is following up to maintain the relationship.
-In the next post we will share more details on the actions that have helped us maintain the connections we have made at networking events.
-We will also share insights on how to prepare for a networking event.
+In the next post, we will share more details on the actions that have helped us maintain the connections we have made at networking events.